lcdm-uiuc/Publications/2017_Kelechi_Mike_Brunner/figs/README.md

-figures go in this directory
+# figures go in this directory

+metric-phase.png - block diagram of how metric phase works